limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Flag: 3

-The third flag is in the `flag` table — one of the tables in `BlackMarket` database.
+The third flag is in the `flag` table—one of the tables in `BlackMarket` database.

 ![Flag: 3](/assets/images/posts/blackmarket-1-walkthrough/0.qoxa0vrn9b.png)

-I'm supposed to find the email access of Jason Bourne; and we know from the results of the `dirbuster` fuzz that `/squirrelmail` exists — a web-based email client.
+I'm supposed to find the email access of Jason Bourne; and we know from the results of the `dirbuster` fuzz that `/squirrelmail` exists—a web-based email client.

 ![SquirrelMail](/assets/images/posts/blackmarket-1-walkthrough/0.ufgx697kl7l.png)